franciscojavierarceo/franciscojavierarceo.github.io/content/posts/function-approximation/function-approximation.md

 ![A scatter plot!](income_age_weird.jpeg)
 <p align="center" style="padding:0"><i>A Scatter Plot of Age and Income with a Piecewise Linear, Discontinuous Function</i></p>

-This is my favorite example because it shows a [piece-wise linear function](https://en.wikipedia.org/wiki/Piecewise_linear_function) and while strange looking, these relationships are very common phenomena in the wild.
+This is my favorite example because it shows a [piece-wise linear function](https://en.wikipedia.org/wiki/Piecewise_linear_function) and, while strange looking, these relationships are very common phenomena in the wild.

 ## Why?